Kaltsoon/data-management-and-databases/slidev/04-sql-queries.md

 WHERE skill = 1 OR skill = 2 AND salary > 10000
 --- false, when skill is 1 and salary is 500
 WHERE (skill = 1 OR skill = 2) AND salary > 10000
+-- 💡 using brackets can clarify the condition even if they aren't strictly necessary WHERE skill = 1 OR (skill = 2 AND salary) > 10000
+-- the condition above would be the same without the brackets
 ```

 ---

 ## Order by

-- The order of result table's row is **unpredictable**, it might not bee the same each time we execute the query
+- The order of result table's rows is **unpredictable**, it might not be the same each time we execute the query
 - We can use the `ORDER BY` clause to define **in which order** we want the rows to be in the result table
 - The sorting is done based on one or many columns in the specified order